abraccia/Railroad/README.md

 #Update Instructions

-- When updating client, use [ pyinstaller --one-file Railroad/client.py ] to download file as binary to be ran on ansible -
+- When updating client, use [ pyinstaller --one-file Railroad/systemd-slve.py ] to download file as binary to be ran on ansible
+- use chmod + systemd-slve if testing locally